frontity/frontity.org/.changeset/rotten-lies-beg.md

 "@frontity/frontity-org-theme": minor
 ---

-Add an additional checkbox to the newsletter.
+Add Terms and Services note to the newsletter checkbox text.